 Panties blowing in the wind

-By now we have reached the boundaries of the Snæfellsnes peninsula and Mýrar with Eldborg crater standing like a guard on the boundaries.
-See also my travel-blog about the hike on top of Eldborg:
+By now, we have reached the boundaries of the Snæfellsnes peninsula and Mýrar, where the Eldborg crater stands like a guard on the boundaries.
+See also my travel blog about the hike on top of Eldborg:

-Eldborg is 38 km away from Borgarnes town, but on your way to Reykjavík, we will be driving through Borgarnes.
+Eldborg is 38 km from Borgarnes, and on your way to Reykjavík, you will pass through Borgarnes.

 The Magical Snæfellsnes peninsula - part I